Mobile phones and driving safety

 Mobile phone use while driving is common but it is dangerous due to its potential for causing distracted driving and subsequent crashes.
 Due to the number of crashes that are related to conducting calls on a phone and texting while driving, some jurisdictions have made the use of calling on a phone while driving illegal in an attempt to curb the practice, with varying levels of efficacy.
 Many jurisdictions have enacted laws making handheld mobile phone use illegal.
 Many jurisdictions allow use of a hands-free while using a hands-free device has been found by some studies to provide little to no benefit versus holding the device itself and carrying on a conversation.
 In some cases restrictions are directed only at minors, those who are newly qualified license holders (particularly those of a younger age), or to drivers in school zones.
 In addition to voice calling, activities such as texting while driving, web browsing, playing video games, or phone use in general may also increase the risk of a crash.

 In the United States, automobile crashes due to distracted driving are increasing even after the passage of laws intended to lessen such use while driving.
 Using a cell phone while driving increases the driver's risk of causing a crash.
 Drivers can become distracted, decreasing the driver's awareness on the road, leading to more car crashes.
 When drivers talk on cell phones the risk of an automobile crash resulting in hospitalization is four times higher than when not talking on a cell phone.
 Drivers who text when behind the wheel are twenty-three times more likely to have an automobile crash.
-One out of every four automobile crashes in the United States are caused by texting while driving.